kujen5/Damn-Vulnerable-Defi-Solutions/Unstoppable/README.md

 ### UnstoppableVault.sol

-This will be the [ERC4626](https://ethereum.org/developers/docs/standards/tokens/erc-4626) vault tha will be managing [flash loans](https://eips.ethereum.org/EIPS/eip-3156) flash loans through the `UnstoppableVault::flashLoan()` function:
+This will be the [ERC4626](https://ethereum.org/developers/docs/standards/tokens/erc-4626) vault that will be managing [flash loans](https://eips.ethereum.org/EIPS/eip-3156) through the `UnstoppableVault::flashLoan()` function:

 1. Check if the amount is valid: